tfcbot/fs-template/README.md

 For more guidance on how to define your infrastructure, head over to [sst docs](https://sst.dev/docs/).

 To see examples of different set ups, see [sst examples](https://sst.dev/docs/examples/).

+# Chat With This Repo
+You can chat with this repo [here](https://deepwiki.com/tfcbot/fs-template/1.1-project-architecture)